EdwardLu2018/LaserShow/README.md

 # LaserShow

-Formerly a project with Joe Muskin and Prof. Arvind Van der Zande at UIUC for engineering outreach.
+Formerly a project with Joe Muskin and Prof. Arend van der Zande at UIUC for engineering outreach.

+Currently a passion project.
+Adding new features.

 ## Features: